network-automation/ansible-napalm-samples/README.md

 ## Example 5 - Grabbing a show version

 ### Ansible
-For Ansible there is a [nxos_command module](http://docs.ansible.com/ansible/latest/nxos_command_module.html) that is available to use for running an arbitrary command.
+For Ansible there is a [nxos_facts module](http://docs.ansible.com/ansible/latest/nxos_facts_module.html) that is available to use for collecting facts about a system.
 The  Ansible playbook demonstrated is stored as [showversion.yml](showversion.yml).

 ```
 ---